jdlongmire/rational-foundations-ai-study/README.md

 ## Future Directions

-- Extension to human discourse validation (r/DebateAnAtheist testing)
+- Extension to human discourse validation
 - Application to other philosophical arguments
 - Development of standardized AI validation protocols
 - Conference presentations and peer review